 The aging process normally lasts at least 2 years but many manufacturers opt to leave it for longer.

-It’s important to note that the aging process is done using specialized barrels that can produce different aging methods for different producers.
+It’s important to note that the aging process is done using specialized barrels that can produce different aging methods and flavors for different producers.

 This means that once the whiskey has been bottled, the aging process will not continue, as glass bottles don’t have the same properties as these wooden barrels.